Piecewise linear iterated function systems on the line of overlapping construction: Introduction

 Here \emph{$\dim_{\rm P}$-typically} means that if we fix all the contraction ratios satisfying the condition in the left side but perturb all other parameters, then for all parameters other then an exceptional set of less than full packing dimension the statement on the right in \eqref{cs69} holds, for each implication respectively.

 The translation family of CPLIFSs does not have enough parameters to claim a $\dim_{\rm P} $-typical result for the Hausdorff dimension of the attractor.
-Thus besides the vertical translations, as in the translation families, in the case of CPLIFSs we also consider the breaking points as parameters (but we fix all of the contraction ratios).
+Thus, besides the vertical translations (the translations of the graphs of the functions in the IFS vertically), as in the translation families, in the case of CPLIFSs we also consider the breaking points as parameters (but we fix all of the contraction ratios).
 In this way besides the $m$ vertical translation parameters $\pmb{\tau}=(\tau_1, \dots ,\tau_m)$ we have $L:=\sum\limits_{k=1}^{m}l(k)$ parameters which correspond to all the breaking points.
 Let us denote temporarily this $L+m$-dimensional parameter space by $U$.
 For fixed contraction ratios $\left\{\rho_{k,i}\right\}_{k\in[m],i\in [l(k)+1]}$ the elements of this parameter space $U$ determine a CPLIFS.he